MartinKHovden/m3h3/docs/source/electro_guide.rst

 This solver solves the monodomain or the bidomain equations presented in Sundnes (2006) to find the transmembrane potential.

-The goal is for the framework to be able to combine simulations of the electrical activity with the simulations of the solid mechanics, fluid mechanics, as well as the porous properties of the heart.
-For each step in setting up the simulation, we will describe it from the most basic to more advanced.
-For full working examples, see the demos folder.

 Importing M3H3
 ===============
 To import all the functionality of M3H3, run